 Expecting a great financial save from your sales team alone puts unnecessary pressure on them, and more importantly.
 It is strategically unstable.

 And while a good sales team is crucial to your business success, they should always be backed by an optimal marketing plan.
-No matter how good your salespeople are at talking with clients they won’t make as many sales as possible if they aren’t reinforced with efficient marketing.
+No matter how good your salespeople are at talking with clients, they won’t make as many sales as possible if they aren’t reinforced with effective marketing.

 So it’s best to ensure that the content your sales staff are using, whether verbal or written, is concise, clear and focuses on solving the client’s problem first.
 In these tough economical times, the greatest marketing mistake anyone can make is not putting their clients’ needs above their own.

 - How to Gain More Value for Your Home - January 12, 2023